 Make sure you plan in regular date nights with your partner or even book yourself an engagement-moon so that you can enjoy the romance of being engaged.
 It's a good time to get used to calling your partner your fiancé or fiancée too!
 If you think you can handle a bit of planning, an engagement party is a lovely low-key way to celebrate with everyone you love.

-Start Planning Your Dream Wedding
+13. Get Planning Your Dream Wedding

 Image: Camp Katur